 A nominal fee is charged for these options.

 Please call the Erdman office (781-545-9309) to inquire about our registration procedure.
 All prospective families are asked to visit the school.
-Please call the office to arrange a visit and request an application
+Please call the office to arrange a visit, request a brochure and/or an application.

 Frequent, open communication between family and school is in the best interest of the child and occurs on an informal basis each day at drop off and pick up times.
 Sometimes it is not appropriate to discuss concerns with your child present so teachers and Director are always available for conferences.
 Please call the office or speak with your teachers to set up a mutually convenient appointment time.
 In addition to beginning of the year parent conferences and informal meetings as necessary, formal parent-teacher conferences are held in December for the Threes and in January for the Fours.
 All parents receive an end of the year summary report of their child’s progress.
 Conferences are not held at this time but may be scheduled if necessary.
 Please see “Parent Participation” for additional communication goals.